 - Comply with all DQSA reporting requirements and associated actions regarding suspect and illegitimate products impacting the U.S. patient population, as set forth in the regulation

-The cross-functional team is led by senior leaders from Global Human Health, Quality, Manufacturing, and Global Security.
-These areas are responsible for marketing and selling our products worldwide, investigating suspected counterfeit events, testing suspected counterfeit products, implementing innovative security measures, and preparing investigative reports.
+Our company’s Global Security Group oversees the global anti-counterfeiting strategy, and leads its execution.
+The overall strategy is supported by a cross-functional team comprised of senior leaders from Global Human Health, Quality, Manufacturing, and Global Security.
+These areas are responsible for marketing and selling our products worldwide, investigating suspected counterfeit events, testing suspected counterfeit products, implementing innovative security measures and preparing investigative reports.

-Other functional areas involved in our anti-counterfeiting efforts include Legal, which manages trademarks and other forms of intellectual property and provides Global Security with information necessary to assist law enforcement and regulators in enforcement efforts; Global Public Policy, which coordinates our advocacy activities to support stronger anti-counterfeiting laws; and Compliance, which liaises with federal regulators in relation to the management of controlled substances.
+Other functional areas involved in our anti-counterfeiting efforts include the Office of General Counsel, which manages trademarks and other forms of intellectual property and provides Global Security with information necessary to assist law enforcement and regulators in enforcement efforts; Global Public Policy, which coordinates our advocacy activities to support stronger anti-counterfeiting laws; and Compliance, which liaises with federal regulators in relation to the management of controlled substances.

 In keeping with our long-standing commitment to providing high-quality, safe and effective medicines and vaccines to patients who need them, we have executed a comprehensive Anti-Counterfeiting Operations Program that delivers on our three primary strategic deliverables.